DolphinCoder/PMEL-Hollings-eDNA-Hypoxia-2024/README.md

 ## Questions/to-do before making public:

 - Zack: I have a note that says "JV = Jonah Ventures, the DNA metabarcoding service we use" - is this an appropriate definition for "JV" as a directory name?
 I was using my understanding based on lab meeting notes.
-- Need to add reference to Sam's CTD data cleaning code

 This workflow processes a variety of environmental data and pairs it with environmental DNA species detection data by date and time.
 These directories and files are listed approximately in the order in which they should be run, but the most accurate order for this workflow is in the flowchart.